HomeTriangle Guide: Indoor Plants That Are Unsafe For Kids And Pets

 Sago Palm

-Excellent at improving the indoor air quality, compact versions of sago palm are a fun addition to your home.
+Excellent at improving indoor air quality, compact versions of sago palm are a fun addition to your home.
 These spiky, ancient plants have a unique structure and that makes them a great talking point and an excellent accent piece.
-Though they are pretty, these plants have an age-old defense mechanism that causes people who consume it severe vomiting, diarrhea, and even liver failure in extreme cases.
+Though they are pretty, these plants have an age-old defence mechanism that causes people who consume them severe vomiting, diarrhoea, and even liver failure in extreme cases.
 So, it’s very important that you avoid these plants if you have small children or pets that love to chew.

 English Ivy